 What are the basic issues that economic systems address?

-For WHOM is it being produced
+WHAT to produce, HOW to produce it, for WHOM is it being produced

 How does investing in CAPITAL GOODS increase a country's GDP?

 By making investments in capital goods countries may be able to produce items to sell and trade, which, in turn, make the GDP higher.
 (An example of a capital good would be a huge machine in a factory that makes things.)